cooperlyt/keycloak-phone-provider/README.md

 + (Optional)Hidden password field:
   Delete or disable 'Password Validation'.

++ (Optional) if not any user profile:
+  Delete or disable 'Profile Validation'

 Set All add item as Required.

 Set Bind 'Registration with phone' to 'Registration flow'